Different Types of Domestic and Wild Parrots

 Hyacinth or Blue Macaw (Anodorhynchus hyacinthinus)

-This species belongs to the superfamily sittacoidea (Psittacidae family, subfamily Arinae).
-They are native to Brazil, Bolivia and Paraguay.
+This species belongs to the superfamily Psittacoidea (Psittacidae family, subfamily Arinae).
+They are native to Brazil, Bolivia, and Paraguay.
 They are large parrots that live in jungles and forests.
-These parrots can reach more than 40 inches (1 metre), making them the largest macaw species.
+These parrots can reach more than 40 inches (1 meter), making them the largest macaw species.

-This species is not only striking for their size but also for their long feathers that are blue and yellow.
+This species is not only striking for its size but also for its long feathers that are blue and yellow.
 These birds are classified as “vulnerable” to extinction due to the loss of habitat and illegal trade, both by humans.
 Furthermore, their biological cycle is very long as they reach their reproductive age at 7 years of age.

 Scarlet macaw (Ara macao)